itsallcode/openfasttrace-architecture-template/src/doc/architecture.md

   #L%
   -->

-# OFTAutoYummy - System Architecture {-}

 > OFT: In this system architecture template we are discussing the design of a fictional product "OFTAutoYummy" that synthesizes meals from raw materials and is basically a 3D printer for ready-made food.
   The example is intended to demonstrate architectural considerations of a project that has both hardware and software parts.

-> OFT: The structure of the architectural template is based on the arc42 template (https://www.arc42.de) by Dr. Gernot Starke and Dr. Peter Hruschka.
+> OFT: The structure of the architectural template is based on the arc42 template ([arc42.org](https://arc42.org)) by Dr. Gernot Starke and Dr. Peter Hruschka.
 Both, the arc42 template and this template are licensed under the [Creative-Commons-BY-SA license](../LICENSE.txt).

 > OFT: In order to allow for requirement tracing, the template uses the "Requirement-enhanced Markdown format" defined by the [OpenFastTrace](https://github.com/itsallcode/openfasttrace) project.
 The examples and additions also come from this project.